 Instructions

-- Store raw sausage in the fridge for up to 2 days or in the freezer for 1 month.
+- Store raw sausage in the fridge for up to 2 days or in the freezer for up to 1 month.
+Cooked sausages can be stored for 3-4 days in the fridge or up to 1 month in the freezer (see notes on storage).

 Courtney O’Connor says